kratapps/docs/subsites/setup-audit-trail/docs/reference.md

     Spaceship to Battleship
 -   changedCF_RSFFilter (Customize Accounts) - Changed filter of rollup summary field Planets in the Empire
+-   changedCF_RSFFilterCustom (Custom Objects) - Changed filter of rollup
+    summary field Planets in the Empire custom field on Galaxies
 -   changedCFCustom (Custom Objects) - Changed label of custom field on Lightsaber from Owner to
 -   changedCFDefault - Changed default value for Is Padawan custom field from